LarsStorholt/FinalProjectACIT4420/README.md

         ├── relative_data.json     # JSON file containing information about relatives.
         └── transport_modes.json   # JSON file listing available transportation modes, costs, speed, and time of transfer.
 '''
+TarjanPlanner/
+├── LICENSE                   # License information for the package.
+├── setup.py                  # Installation script for the package.
+├── README.md                 # Documentation for the package.
+├── TarjanPlanner/            # Package directory containing the core modules and data files.
+│ ├── init.py                 # Marks the directory as a package.
+│ ├── main.py                 # Main script to run the automation tasks.
+│ │ ├── core/                 # Core modules for handling main functionality.
+│ │ ├── graph_builder.py      # Builds a graph representation.
+│ │ ├── route_optimizer.py    # Optimizes the route for visiting relatives.
+│ │ ├── relatives_manager.py  # Manages information and operations about the relatives.
+│ │ ├── user_interface.py     # Provides the interface for user interaction.
+│ │ └── decorators.py         # Utility functions and decorators for data handling.
+│ │ └── data/                 # Data files and data-handling scripts.
+│ ├── data_loader.py          # Loads and parses data from files.
+│ ├── relative_data.json      # JSON file containing information about relatives.
+│ └── transport_modes.json    # JSON file listing available transportation modes, costs, speed, and time of transfer.
+'''

 ## Installation